-I’ve seen so many social media posts across various platforms recently about deleted content.
+I’ve seen so many social media posts across various platforms recently about deleted content (usually to do with nudity or exposed nipples.
+Pathetic).
 It’s not a new problem but for many it’s their first time encountering it: if you don’t own the platform you’re showcasing on, the decision of what happens your content there is out of your hands.
-If you have a Facebook page, an Instagram profile or other social media platform, and you don’t have your own website, you are entrusting that your dodgy right-wing nipple-fearing landlord isn’t going to shut you down and kick you out.
+If you have a Facebook page, an Instagram profile or other social media platform, and you don’t have your own website, the platform is your landlord: you are entrusting that your dodgy right-wing nipple-fearing landlord isn’t going to shut you down and kick you out.

 How The Internet Used To Work

 There was a time the only real online platforms creative people like artists, musicians and indeed writers had were their own websites.
 Back in the dawn of time this consisted of 1-5 or so static pages with low resolution images and a few contact details.
 Then the discovery of fire came with the so-called web 2.0.
 This allowed for sequential publishing of news articles, or weblogs (yes, stay with me now, that’s right that’s where “blogging” came from).
 Many of these were not self-hosted but were hosted on 3rd party platforms like Blogger and WordPress but were relatively stable, with a sense of ownership, and importantly, decentralised.
 They had comments fields under each blogpost, which allowed a rich community to interact on each other’s platforms.
 That’s correct, in those days you not only read the comments but interacted with them.
 Another important aspect of blogging was the RSS feed.
 This was a blog’s content stripped of style information and made it very easy to follow all your favourite blogs in one place such as Reader (RIP).
 RSS stands for Really Simple Syndication, and it really was simple.
 It still is, and I recommend reading your favourite sites in chronological order using something like feedly instead of waiting for them to turn up in your Facebook feed.